 So if your stress glands were already being overworked from Life, during menopause they just can’t keep up with all of their responsibilities – the result is a hormonal rollercoaster ride as your ovaries slowly stop producing estrogen and progesterone and the adrenal glands become the only source of sex hormone production.
 If they’re already busy pumping out lots of cortisol, or tired from years of doing so, hormone symptoms can be experienced.

-Chronic stress will cause constant spikes in cortisol that eventually deplete you of raw materials that are also necessary for healthy production of your sex hormones.
-Women who are chronically stressed report less interest in sex, as well as more tiredness (likewise men who are chronically stressed will also experience lapses in sexual performance, energy and vigor).
+Chronic stress will cause constant spikes in cortisol that eventually deplete you of raw materials that are also necessary for the healthy production of your sex hormones.
+Women who are chronically stressed report less interest in sex, as well as more tiredness (likewise men who are chronically stressed will also experience lapses in sexual performance, energy, and vigor).

 The result for women is that unnecessary stress adds a multiplier effect on all of the menopausal symptoms listed above.